Close Menu

 But after 2 rounds of golf, and a handful of days wearing them out around town?
 I’ve got some thoughts.

-Should you invest the princely sum of $225 in what is going to be a niche shoe for most people?
-Let’s find out.
+Should you close to $200 in what is going to be a relatively niche golf shoe for most people?
+Let’s find out!

 First Impressions of the G/FORE MG4x2